larseggert/bcp45bis/draft-eggert-bcp45bis.md

 Apart from appointing SAAs, the IETF Chair SHOULD divorce themselves from the operation and management of the SAA team.
-This has been current practice for a number of years already, and the SAA team has independently created definitions of abuse patterns {{SAA-UPC}} and operating procedures {{SAA-SOP}} for them.
+This has been in practice for a while, and the SAA team has independently maintained definitions of abuse patterns {{SAA-UPC}} and operating procedures {{SAA-SOP}} for them.

-Because an SAA serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the SAA team - complaints regarding any SAA decisions should be referred to the IAB.
+Because an SAA serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the SAA team - complaints regarding any SAA decisions should be appealed to the IAB.

 # IANA Considerations